Modeling Reachability Types with Logical Relations: Conclusion

 \section{Conclusion}

-In this paper, we presented semantic models for a family of reachability type systems with increasing sets of features using logical relations, and showed different degrees of local reasoning are enabled using reachabilities.
-We establish stronger matetheoretic properties than prior works on reachability types.
-We also validated safe program parallelization and the $\beta$-equivalence rule, demonstrating the practicality of our models and establishing a foundation for validating compiler optimizations by leveraging reachability types.
-We have formalized these systems and proven the results in Coq.
+In this paper, we presented semantic models for a family of reachability type systems with increasing sets of features, and showed how reachability types naturally lead to strong local reasoning properties.
+The results established, \ie, semantic type soundness, termination, effect safety, and program equivalence, are stronger than those in prior works on reachability types.
+We also proved key equational rules such as reordering and $\beta$-equivalence, providing a firm foundation for reachability-driven program transformations.
+All results are proven in Rocq.

+\begin{acks} We thank Siyuan He and Haotian Deng for related contributions to reachability types.
+This work was supported in part by NSF awards 2348334 and Augusta faculty startup package, as well as gifts from Meta, Google, Microsoft, and VMware. \end{acks}